-Despite the many advantages of e invoices, it is vital to be aware of possible implementation challenges.
-Changing to e-invoicing may need changes to an organization’s internal operations and how it interacts with its customers and vendors.
+Despite the many advantages of e-invoices, it is vital to be aware of possible implementation challenges.
+Changing to e-invoicing may require changes to an organization’s internal operations and interactions of the accounts payable team with its customers and vendors.

 There are also compliance and legal requirement concerns in certain places.
 Here are some of the possible obstacles: